gracedchung/Global-Supply-Chain-Risk/README.md

 ## Suggestions & Optimization
 ### Routing Optimization
-  Optimize a route model that priotizes geopolotical risks over shortest transit time.
+  Optimize a route model that prioritizes geopolitical risks over shortest transit time.
 ### Transport Mode Optimization
 Use Air for urgent shipments and Sea freight for slow non-urgent shipments.
 ### Predictive Risk Scoring
-  Creating a risk scoring model based off geopolotical score, weather, shipment routes can promote proactivity.
+  Creating a risk scoring model based on geopolitical score, weather, and shipment routes can promote proactivity.